 When we see something in the mirror that we recognise it sparks a reaction.
 All that is happening is we are seeing our own reflection.
 The image looking back at us may not be who we are today in this very moment, it may be showing us a past memory or experience.

 It is similar to flicking through old photographs.
 It may not even be our own image that we see.
 We could be looking an image that reminds us of someone else, or we may be reminded of a place that used to haunt us or a bad experience that we would rather forget.

 The photograph album is replicated in everyone we meet and every experience we have.
-Our subconscious and unconscious minds have millions and billions of fragmented pieces of information stored in them and all the data has been absorbed in us by everything that has happened so far in our lives.
-They hold things that we thought we’d forgotten, hoped had disappeared or thought had been wiped out when we became this new version of our self that we see in the mirror today.
+Our subconscious and unconscious minds have billions of fragmented pieces of information stored in them.
+All that data has been absorbed by everything that has happened so far in our lives.
+These fragmanted pieces hold things that we thought we’d forgotten, hoped had disappeared, or thought had been wiped out when we became this new version of our self that we see in the mirror today.

 So, when someone says something, does something or acts in a way that triggers a piece of that data, we are immediately triggered by the memory it holds.

 The trouble is, we often don’t remember this memory.
 So, it begins to get a little complex for us.

 We react and respond to the person showing us the data as though what they have shown us is their issue and not our own.